Sparsh-Kumar/docker-course-full-notes/Chapter-11.md

 - Another question is that what is the difference b/w "RUN" and "CMD" command.
 I can use "RUN" command to run "node app.js".
 A "Dockerfile" can have multiple "RUN" commands but only one "CMD" command.
 It marks for "Dockerfile" that this is the command you want to execute as an entry point.

+- Another command is "WORKDIR".
+The WORKDIR instruction in a Dockerfile sets the working directory for any RUN, CMD, ENTRYPOINT, COPY, and ADD instructions that come after it.

 - "Dockerfile" is always the part of the application code.

 - [IMPORTANT] - Checkout for "Dockerfile" in the "dockerproject".